samarcanda-93/QuantSandbox/README.md

 - Portfolio simulation uses simple position sizing (all-in/all-out)
 - No transaction costs or slippage modeling
 - Results are for educational/research purposes only
+- Suggestions shown in console and PDFs are informational and **not financial advice**

 ## Future Enhancements

 - Add more sophisticated risk management
 - Implement additional technical indicators
-- Include performance metrics (Sharpe ratio, max drawdown, etc.)
+- Add additional performance metrics (Sortino, Calmar, hit rate, exposure, etc.)
 - Add backtesting statistics and reporting
 - Support for multiple assets and portfolio optimization